Some economic bright spots remain for Singapore despite the overall challenging conditions

 All the sectors he listed that are in troubled waters performed poorly last quarter, the MTI report highlighted.

-Year-on-year figures showed that construction contracted 59 per cent, transportation & storage - which includes air transport - shrunk 39 per cent, and the accommodation & food services sector - an indication of how tourism is doing - contracted by 41 per cent.
+Year-on-year figures showed that construction contracted 59 per cent, transportation and storage - which includes air transport - shrunk 39 per cent, and the accommodation and food services sector - an indication of how tourism is doing - contracted by 41 per cent.

 And the outlook remains bleak.
 For example, it said that in the aerospace segment, “a more gradual than-expected easing of border restrictions and sluggish demand for global air travel are expected to lead to continued soft demand for aircraft maintenance and repair work.”